Install the application

 Extracting the web server IP address

-Once the installation process is complete, you will need to extract your Burp Suite Enterprise Edition external IP address in order to access the application.
-To do so, run the following command:
+Once the installation process is complete, you need to extract your Burp Suite Enterprise Edition external IP address to access the application.
+If you've used our template, the address of the webserver console is displayed after successful deployment.
+Otherwise run the following command to find the address:

 kubectl get services -n <namespace>